soushin/grpc-bidirectional-streaming-demo/README.md

-# bidrectional grpc stremaing demo
+# Bidrectional grpc stremaing demo

 This repository just demo for using bidrectional grpc stremaing.